Sarah Finch (1714-1766) and John Moore (????-1788).

 Parliament tried to ban marriages in prisons but these resulted in the ceremonies being held elsewhere, such as in the vicinity of prisons including the Liberties (or Rules) of the Fleet, or the Mint (for King’s Bench Prison).
 On 25 March 1754, all clandestine marriages were outlawed by Hardwicke’s Marriage Act.

 John Moore is a bit of a mystery.
-He may have been the John Moree born in Slinfold and baptised in the village on 15 May 1703, the son of William.
-However, he could just as easily have been born in a different village and there are numerous candidates in Sussex alone.
-However, it’s likely that he was the John Moore buried in Rudgwick on 4 May 1788, described as ‘poor’ and aged about 79.
+He is probably the John Moree born in Slinfold and baptised in the village on 15 May 1703, the son of William.
+Another candidate would be the John More baptised to parent John on 20 January 1714 in Kirdford, a few miles further away.
+It is also likely that he was the John Moore buried in Rudgwick on 4 May 1788, described as ‘poor’ and aged about 79.

 Sources: Sussex Family History Group BMDs.
-Ancestry.com.
-Findmypast.com.
+Ancestry.co.uk and Findmypast.co.uk.
 National Archives for info on clandestine marriages.